frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 This panel is important and its operation is different from other similar tools (such as _QtDesigner_).
 It does not show all the hierarchy of the form, which would do it "little inituitive" and "massive", due to the large number of elements.
 It shows "the sublayout path" from the original layout to the currently selected cell.
 This panel can be enhanced to help the user navigate the layout/cell that is editing.

 - The "object" and "type" columns must be resizable.
+- List must be reversed.
+The selected cell must be the first item in table.
+The main layout, the last.
 - An icon with the cellType will be shown near the object name.
 - If a layout is selected, the layout area will be shaded over the canvas, highlighting the columns, rows and margins.
 - If a cell is selected, the parent layout will be shaded (as previous option), but changing the color of selected cell.